By Sam Bridge

 The park’s archaeological sites reflect many of the major transformations that have taken place through the country during the past 8,000 years.

 Evidence suggests that this region saw the development of successive prehistoric cultures, from the Neolithic to the Iron Age, which saw its inhabitants’ transition from nomadic societies to the sedentary occupation of the oasis we see today.
 Among the Park’s key attractions are a series of restored and unrestored Bronze Age tombs.

 In 1959, the UAE’s founding father, the late Sheikh Zayed bin Sultan Al Nahyan, invited a group of Danish archaeologists to excavate these tombs.
 Sheikh Zayed believed that the ancient mounds at the site contained important evidence about the country’s deep history.

-The Danish archaeologists began work in 1961 and determined that the tombs dated back to 5,000 years ago.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Danish archaeologists began work in 1961 and determined that the tombs dated back to 5,000 years ago.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.